Forget staycation mode and hit the open road! Our family-friendly winter activities in the White Mountains are ones you’ll remember for years to come.

 Trip Tip: Does you trip coincide with a birthday party or anniversary?
 Look into booking one of Funspot’s free designated party areas!

-Be sure to visit our Winter Blogs page to find more fun things to do with the kids in tow!
+Visit our Winter Blogs page to find more fun things to do with the kids in tow!